Table of Contents

 The HR Business Partner (HRBP) role holds an intriguing place within the human resources function because of its title.
 It can be assumed to be the primary strategic resource assigned to a leader, providing guidance, direction, and resources to meet the talent requirements of the leader’s function, location, or business unit.
 However, looking at the role across organizations, industries, and geographic boundaries, the duties, responsibilities, and contributions vary widely by design, execution, or happenstance.
 As a result, many in the role are either unable or underqualified to deliver on the promise of that strategic mandate.
 As these roles depend on delivering tailored HR solutions to business units and their teams, empowering the HRBP role should be a priority for HR leadership.

-In previous blog posts, we discussed that HRBPs face numerous challenges when trying to contribute strategically, leading to common failures.
+In previous blog posts, we discussed how HRBPs face numerous challenges when trying to contribute strategically, which often leads to common failures.
 Gartner’s research found that, on average, HRBPs spend nearly 19 hours per week on individual employee issues and another 16 hours on “daily operations,” leaving only a few hours available to focus on strategic business support activities.
-Similarly, Josh Bersin’s research team found that the HRBP role is underutilized, with a mere 24% of companies having HRBPs partner with business leaders on solution design and only 15% believing that their HRBPs have the necessary skills to redesign work or organizations.
+Similarly, Josh Bersin’s research team found that the HRBP role is underutilized: only 24% of companies have HRBPs partner with business leaders on solution design, and only 15% believe their HRBPs have the necessary skills to redesign work or organizations.

-Our position is that any description of the HRBP that includes handling employee relations issues, administrative challenges, benefits, or other common/mass employee-facing issues is badly misplaced, a misuse of the role.
-We have also discussed the differences between the HRBP role and the HR generalist with the “gens” handling individual employee issues, compliance, and HR process administration.
+Our position is that any description of the HRBP that includes handling employee relations issues, administrative challenges, benefits, or other common/mass employee-facing issues is misplaced and a misuse of the role.
+We have also discussed the differences between the HRBP role and the HR generalist, with the “gens” handling individual employee issues, compliance, and HR process administration.
 Since many HRBPs currently handle those responsibilities, empowering the HRBP role to regain its strategic focus is crucial for improving and evolving the overall HR function.

 Dave Ulrich, who introduced the concept of the role in his seminal book Human Resource Champions in 1996, said that: